jumpinjackie/forge-e33-mod/design/MULTICOLOR.md

  - Lighting bolt with suspend to convey the "storm is coming".
 Lumina reward as standard with any Expeditioner spell

-## Alicia Dessendre, Slienced by Fire
+## Alicia Dessendre, Silenced by Fire

 ```
 WR